Malafakumo/Malafakumo/README.md

 - 🔭 I’m currently working with Summa Logix as a Software Test Engineer

 - 🔭 I’m currently working on an e-commerce app

 - 🌱 I’m currently learning Mobile Automation using Appium

-🤝 I’m available for freelancing
+- 🤝 I’m available for freelancing

 - 📫 How to reach me: akposmalafakumobest@gmail.com

 - 📄 Know about my experiences:

+- 🐾Connect with me on: https://www.linkedin.com/in/akpos-malafakumo-best-b16ba818b/

 # Tools